LinkTypes elements reference

 - Add a link type to track a particular relationship that is unique to your team's process.

-The link type is specified in a type definition XML file that you import to a team project collection.
-To customize or create a link type, use witadmin importlinktype to import the link type definition file to the project collection that hosts your team project.
+The link type is specified in a type definition XML file that you import to a project collection.
+To customize or create a link type, use witadmin importlinktype to import the link type definition file to the project collection that hosts your project.
 With the witadmin command-line tool, you can deactivate, delete, export, import, list, and reactivate link types.
 See Manage link types.

-You can define additional link types by adding them to the link types that are defined for a team project collection.
+You can define additional link types by adding them to the link types that are defined for a project collection.

 You can define valid link types for use in your process based on the structure that the link type definition schema provides.
 A link type is defined by the following XML syntax in the link types XML file.